domschrei/mallob/README.md

 Mallob can be extended in the following ways:

+* New options to the application (or a subsystem thereof) can be added in `src/optionslist.hpp`.
 * To add a new SAT solver to be used in a SAT solver engine, implement the interface `PortfolioSolverInterface` (see `src/app/sat/hordesat/solvers/portfolio_solver_interface.hpp`); you can use the existing implementation for `Lingeling` (`lingeling.cpp`) and adapt it to your solver.
 Then add your solver to the portfolio initialization in `src/app/sat/hordesat/horde.cpp`.
 * To implement a different kind of SAT solving engine, instead of directly inheriting from `Job`, a subclass of `BaseSatJob` (see `src/app/sat/base_sat_job.hpp`) can be created that already incorporates a kind of clause sharing.
 Take a look at an implementation such as `ForkedSatJob` to see how the interface can be used.
 * To extend Mallob by adding another kind of job solving engine (like combinatorial search, planning, SMT, ...), a subclass of `Job` (see `src/app/job.hpp`) must be created and an additional case must be added to `JobDatabase::createJob` (see `src/data/job_database.cpp`).
 To make the job database acknowledge what kind of job is introduced in a program run with several kinds of jobs, the `JobDescription` structure should be extended by a corresponding flag (and be on either end of the serialization so that it can be read directly).
 Finally, the `Client` class must be extended to read and introduce this new kind of jobs.